 - Kalinosky, Paula.
 Lawrence A. Baker, Sarah Hobbie, and Ross Bintner.
 2013a.
 Quantifying Nutrient Removal through Targeted Intensive Street Sweeping.
 UPDATES: March 2013 (volume 8 - issue 3).

 - Kalinosky, P., L. Baker, S. Hobbie.2013b.
 Quantifying nutrient removal by street sweeping.
-Presentation by Paula Kalinosky at the 2013 International Low Impact Development Conference, St. Paul.
+View as a presentation by Paula Kalinosky at the 2013 International Low Impact Development Conference, St. Paul.
 August 18-21, 2013.

 - Law, Neely L. Katie DiBlasi, Upal Ghosh, With contributions from: Bill Stack, Steve Stewart,Ken Belt, Rich Pouyat, and Clair Welty.
 2008.
 Deriving Reliable Pollutant Removal Rates for Municipal Street Sweeping and Storm Drain Cleanout Programs in the Chesapeake Bay Basin.
 Prepared by the Center for Watershed Protection as fulfillment of the U.S. EPA Chesapeake Bay Program grant CB-973222-01.